-Can belief in God help with depression?Posted on: 02 May 2013 by Gareth Hargreaves
+Can belief in God help with depression?Posted by Gareth Hargreaves

 NHS Choices 'Behind the Headlines' investigates claims that faith can have a positive effect on depression.